Ahket-net/docs/MD/CADET Reference Manual.md

 - Is the form `CVF(SimplePresentation of ACL, TT)`.
 - Example: `CVF(\Driver License of {name:Jane Doe} who lives in {address:120 Amber St., Baltimore, MD} \MD_DMV/, Dec 20, 2022)`.

-### Claim Verification Form Prototype (tbd_CVF)
+### Claim Verification Form Prototype (CVFP)

 Description:
 Is a special form of CVF, where some of its variable values are special *placeholders* whose actual values would be known at verification time; i.e., when using `POA.verify(CVF.CL,CVF.TT)`.
-A tbd_CVF is used to define a group of VFs that match the placeholders.
+A CVFP is used to define a group of VFs that match the placeholders.

-The following are the only allowed placeholders to be used in tbd_CVF.
+The following are the only allowed placeholders to be used in CVFP.
    - `tbd_VERIFIER`: Will be replaced with the IDS of the verifier.
    - `tbd_VTIME`: Will be replaced with the verification time.
    - `tbd_ISSUER`: Will be replaced with the POA.IDS.